PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 <tbody>
 <tr>
  <td><strong id="UXRCE_DDS_AG_IP">UXRCE_DDS_AG_IP</strong> (INT32)</td>
- <td>uXRCE-DDS Agent IP address <p><strong>Comment:</strong> If ethernet is enabled and is the selected configuration for uXRCE-DDS, the selected Agent IP address will be set and used.
+ <td>uXRCE-DDS Agent IP address <p><strong>Comment:</strong> If ethernet enabled and selected as configuration for uXRCE-DDS, selected Agent IP address will be set and used.
 Decimal dot notation is not supported.
 IP address must be provided in int32 format.
 For example, 192.168.1.2 is mapped to -1062731518; 127.0.0.1 is mapped to 2130706433.</p>   <p><b>Reboot required:</b> True</p>
 </td>
  <td></td>
  <td>2130706433</td>